santimirandarp/yolo-augment/README.md

 Always with the corresponding test.

 Most are straight forward operations in the image library!
 But labels need careful update.

+## Potential additions

+* Filters (by number of boxes for example, using fs.unlink to remove files and annotations that do not comply.)

 -----------------------